 Instructions

-- Preheat oven to 350 F. Line insulated baking sheets with Reynolds Parchment Paper.
+- Preheat oven to 350 F. Line insulated baking sheets with parchment paper.

 - Mix again until combined then with mixer on medium-low, add the pumpkin by large spoonfuls.
 Slowly add in the dry ingredients and beat just until combined.
-Scrape down bowl and using a wooden spoon stir in the cinnamon chips.
+Scrape down bowl and using a wooden spoon stir in the cinnamon chips.1 cup canned pumpkin, 10 oz bag of cinnamon chips

 - Use a cookie scoop to drop dough onto prepared sheets, placing them 2-inches apart.
 Bake for 13-14 minutes.